ahawkins/semaphore-continuous-deployment/article.md

 categories:

 1. Scheduling Clusters
-	* Mesos, Kubernetes, EC2, Docker Universal Control Plane, and others.
+	* DCOS, Mesos, Kubernetes, ECS, Docker Universal Control Plane, and others.
 These systems create a resource pool from a varying number of machines.
 Users can create tasks/jobs (naming varies from system to system) and the cluster will schedule it to run.
 Some